in-toto/witness/docs/attestors/product.md

 # Product Attestor

-The product attestor looks at any materials recorded before a command was run and records all products of the command.
-Digests and mime tyeps of any changed or created files are recorded as products.
+The Product Attestor examines materials recorded before a command was run and records all products in the command.
+Digests and MIME types of any changed or created files are recorded as products.

 ## Subjects